 While this can be convenient, it also means that anyone with access to your computer or device can easily access your account without needing to enter a password.
 This can be a security risk, especially if your device is lost or stolen.
 Therefore, it is recommended to disable automatic logins in Chrome if you value your online privacy and security.
 And here’s how to go about it.

 Step 1: Launch Google Chrome on your Windows or Mac computer and click on the three-dot icon at the top right corner.

 Step 2: From the drop-down menu, go to Settings.

 Step 3: On the Settings page, under ‘You and Google,’ select ‘Sync and Google services.’

 Step 4: Under ‘Sync and Google services,’ below ‘Other Google services,’ toggle on ‘Allow Chrome sign-in.’

-Step 5: From the ‘Turn off sync and personalisation?’ pop-up, check the box that says ‘Clear bookmarks, history, passwords and more from this device,’ and click Turn off.
+Step 5: From the ‘Turn off sync and personalization?’ pop-up, check the box that says ‘Clear bookmarks, history, passwords, and more from this device,’ and click Turn off.

 That’s it.
 Google Chrome, from now on, will refrain from automatically signing into your Google account whenever you log in to any Google services such as Gmail, YouTube, etc.